IBM PS/2 Model 50: Specifications

 Owing to its relatively slow DRAM, rated for 125-ns access times, the original Model 50 inserts wait states for every memory access operation, leading to sluggish performance.
 On June 2, 1988, IBM introduced the Model 50 Z, which replaced the on-board 125-ns DRAM of its predecessor with 85-ns DRAM, leading to a memory and number-crunching performance boost of roughly 20 percent, according to PC Magazine.
-In addition, the Model 50's dual SIMM slots was replaced by a single SIMM slot on the Model 50 Z, able to take a 1-MB or 2-MB SIMM (compared to only 512-KB SIMMs on the Model 50).
-The Model 50 Z also replaced the stock 20-MB hard disk drive of the Model 50 with optional 30-MB or 60-MB hard drives, with seek times rated twice as fast as the Model 50's 20-MB disk.
+In addition, the Model 50's dual 30-pin SIMM slots was replaced by a single 72-pin SIMM slot on the Model 50 Z, able to take a 1-MB or 2-MB SIMM (compared to only 512-KB SIMMs on the Model 50).
+The Model 50 Z, as well as the Model 70 (introduced on the same day), served as the market introduction of the 72-pin SIMM form factor.
+These replaced the 30-pin SIMMs of older models and had the advantage of having a 32-bit data path, allowing modules to be installed individually in a 16-bit or a 32-bit system (the Model 50 Z is 16-bit while the Model 70 is 32-bit) whereas 30-pin SIMMs required installing in groups of four in a 32-bit system owing to their 8-bit data path The Model 50 Z also replaced the stock 20-MB hard disk drive of the Model 50 with optional 30-MB or 60-MB hard drives, with seek times rated twice as fast as the Model 50's 20-MB disk.

 Reception and legacy

-The Model 50 received mixed reviews from users and the press at the time of its release, with critics citing its relative affordability and hardware innovations as points for it; and hardware bugs, slow number-crunching performance, and an even slower stock hard drive as points against it.
-However, PC Magazine retrospectively called it one of the most influential personal computers from the 1980s to the 2020s, owing to its role in bringing VGA and 3.5-inch floppy drives to the masses, as well as influencing the design of future personal computers with its tool-less constitution.
+The Model 50 received mixed reviews from users and the press at the time of its release, with critics citing its relative affordability and hardware innovations as points for it; and hardware bugs, slow number-crunching performance, and also slow stock hard drive as points against it.
+However, PC Magazine retrospectively called it one of the most influential personal computers from the 1980s to the 2020s, owing to its role in bringing VGA and 3.5-inch floppy drives to the masses, as well as influencing the design of future personal computers with its tool-less construction.
+In addition, the 72-pin SIMM form factor that the Model 50 Z introduced quickly became a de facto industry standard for RAM modules and was in widespread use in PCs until the development of DIMMs in the mid-1990s.